 A third of this world's inhabitants are affected by malnutrition, a physical condition resulting from their bodies using an inadequate amount and variety of nutrients.
 Malnutrition refers to obesity and also to the core focus of PIN's existing strategy: undernutrition.
-It includes 1) underweight (having too low a weight for one's age), 2) wasting, or acute undernutrition (being dangerously thin for one's height), 3) strating, or chronic undernutrition (heigh too short for one's age), and
+It includes:

-- 3) stunting, or chronic undernutrition (being too short for one's age), and - 4) micronutrient deficiencies (lacking essential vitamins and minerals).
+- 1. underweight (having too low a weight for one's age) - 2. wasting, or acute undernutrition (being dangerously thin for one's height) - 3. stunting, or chronic undernutrition (being too short for one's age) - 4. micronutrient deficiencies (lacking essential vitamins and minerals)